Dart-Code/Website/_docs/recommended-settings.md

 		// This results in code completion suggesting words when editing comments and
 		// strings.
 This setting will prevent that.
 		"editor.wordBasedSuggestions": false,

-		// Force all files to have a trailing newline for consistency and reduced diffs
-		// when adding new lines at the bottom of the file.
-		"files.insertFinalNewline": true,
 	}
 }
 ```